Researching for history

 history research

-Encyclopaedias are usually written by one or more historians or experts in the topic.
-Articles are written with considerable depth and the A-Z layout makes navigation and location easy.
-The downside is that specialised historical encyclopaedias like this tend to be much sought after, hard to locate and quite expensive.
+Encyclopedias are usually written by one or more historians or experts in the topic.
+Articles are written with considerable depth and the A-Z layout makes it easy to navigate.
+The downside is that these specialised historical encyclopedias tend to be much sought after, hard to locate and quite expensive.

 Wikipedia

-As a rule of thumb, there is nothing wrong with consulting Wikipedia as a starting point but never rely exclusively on its content.
-Most importantly, never cite Wikipedia as a source – there is probably no faster way to annoy or alienate your teacher, lecturer or assessor.
+This is not to say that Wikipedia has no value.
+Many articles are well maintained and contain sound historical information.
+As a rule of thumb, there is nothing wrong with consulting Wikipedia as a starting point – but never rely exclusively on its content.
+Most importantly, never cite Wikipedia as a source: there is no faster way to annoy or alienate your teacher, lecturer or assessor.

-As you will know, the Internet is a vast global network of computers, servers and websites.
-It is an invaluable source of information that contains millions of different websites and thousands of history-related sites.
+The Internet is a vast global network of computers, servers and websites.
+It is an invaluable source of information, containing millions of different websites and thousands of history-related sites.

-When assessing a website, your first inquiry should be about the source or creator of the site.
+It goes without saying that some websites will be very useful – but extreme caution is required.
+When assessing a website, your first step should be to examine the source or creator of the site.
 As a rule of thumb, the most reliable history sites are created or written by qualified historians, academics and teachers.
-Sites that do not provide information about their authors and the credentials of these authors should be avoided.
+Sites that do not provide information about their authors and their credentials should be avoided.

 Google Books

 Google Books is an online archive containing digital scans of more than 35 million published books.
-Beginning in 2004 as Google Print, the Google Books project aimed to scan every book in existence by the year 2020.
+Beginning in 2004 as Google Print, as of 2020, the Google Books project had fully scanned more than 40 million books.

 The advantage of Google Books is that it is fully searchable: the user enters a word or string of text and is given a list of books containing that text.
-Not all search results can be viewed, due to copyright restrictions, though it does contain full-text copies of some older works.
+Books in the public domain or licensed by Google can be fully viewed, though most cannot, due to copyright restrictions.

 Google Books is an excellent place to locate and preview books that may be valuable for your research.
 You can also use Google Books to gather quotes or information on complex or obscure topics.
 Go to https://books.google.com to begin and enter your search query.
 By using the Search Tools button you can filter your results by language, date of publication, country of publication, and so on.